-Each of the incumbent non-management directors, other than Mr. Foss, who was not appointed to the Board until after the value of each incumbent non-management directors' shares were calculated, and Ms. Singh, who was appointed to the Board on August 3, 2021, holds common shares in excess of the threshold required by the share ownership guidelines as of December 31, 2022.
+Each of the incumbent non-management directors, other than Mr. Foss, Mr. Lewis and Ms. Marcus, who were not appointed to the Board until after the value of each incumbent non-management directors' shares were calculated, and Ms. Singh, who was appointed to the Board on August 3, 2021, holds common shares in excess of the threshold required by the share ownership guidelines as of December 31, 2022.